Tamar154/OOP_Ex3/README.md

 plot_graph:in this function we used matplotlib to be able to present the graph.

-On the wiki link below, you will find our difference report on the functions we used in Ex2.
+On the wiki link below, you will find our difference report between the plot and functions we used now to Ex2.

 https://github.com/tamar-revazishvili/OOP_Ex3.wiki.git